As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 The steps can be created manually or automatically depending on the eCommerce platform you use and what tools are available.

-You can follow the steps outlined above to create an effective eCommerce sales funnel.
+You can follow the steps outlined above to ensure eCommerce sales funnel optimization.

 7. How do eCommerce sales funnels work?